connorcarnes/campbell-letters/README.md

-laft of our old class excepting you and me but whan our time shall come dear Tom and we are calld to go I hope they├ó┬Ç┬Öll lay us were we playd jist twinty year ago
+laft of our old class excepting you and me but whan our time shall come dear Tom and we are calld to go I hope theyΓÇÖll lay us were we playd jist twinty year ago

 I heave not got a latter from you